How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 When you can change them and learn the power of also shifting your emotional state, it impacts the actions you take.
 Your entire life can begin to shift.

-Practical Steps to Rebuild with Hope
+3 Steps to Rebuild with HOPE

 Hope is not naïve.
 Hope is holy.